Associate Head Coach

-Associate head coach is in the sixth year of his second stint on the Utah staff.
+Associate head coach is in the ninth year of his second stint on the Utah staff.
 Four-year starter for the Runnin' Utes at point guard (1986-88, '90).
 After graduating in exercise and sport science, spent three years as a graduate assistant and another four years as an assistant coach under the late Rick Majerus.
 Helped guide Utah to the NCAA Sweet Sixteen and Elite Eight as well as the NIT "Final Four," while capturing four Western Athletic Conference championships.
 Prior to returning to Utah, had a stellar 12-year head coaching career at Westminster College.
 Led the Griffins' reinstated program to a 264-114 (.698) overall record, nine NAIA National Championship appearances and seven Frontier Conference regular-season titles.
 Wife Kathryn.
 Son Jake, who played for and graduated from Utah, will finish his career at Westminster this season.
 Has two daughters, Sydney and Cass.

-First year as the director of basketball operations.
+Third year as the director of basketball operations.
 Previously served as Utah's video coordinator from 1995-97.
 Returned to the U. as director of operations during the 2005 season before making the move to assistant coach from 2006-08.
 Spent the previous eight seasons as an assistant coach at Utah State.
 Began his coaching career in London as the head coach of Wurthing Bears from 1998-99 before spending three years as an instructor at Champions Athletic Academy.
 Returned to the collegiate ranks as an assistant at Westminster College from 2003-04.
 Played for the Runnin' Utes in 1993 and '94.
 Graduated from Utah in 1994 with a bachelor's degree in sociology.

-Sixth year as the video coordinator.
+Eighth year as the video coordinator.
 Originally joined the Utes midway through the 2011-12 season after spending two seasons with the New Jersey Nets of the NBA.
 With the Nets, was an assistant video coordinator under head coach Avery Johnson (2010-11) and an intern under previous head coach Lawrence Frank (2009-10).
 During the 2010-11 season, worked alongside current Utah head coach Larry Krystkowiak, who was then an assistant coach with New Jersey.
 Has also worked with Popeye Jones, Del Harris, John Loyer, Sam Mitchell and Kiki Vandeweghe.
 Married the former Carly Xaiz.
 Daughter Emma.

-Seventeenth year as an athletic trainer at the U. In 2008, he also accepted the position of Director of Sports Medicine for the Utah Athletic Training program.
+Twentieth year as an athletic trainer at the U. In 2008, he also accepted the position of Director of Sports Medicine for the Utah Athletic Training program.
 Before coming to Utah, Jameson spent four years as an assistant athletic trainer and instructor at DePauw University in Indiana.
 In addition to working with DePauw athletes, Jameson assisted in the development of the department's CAAHEP accredited athletic training education program and provided clinical instruction for students.
 Received his bachelor's degree in physical education and athletic training from Brigham Young University in 1995.
 Graduated from Taylorsville High School in 1987.
 Wife Angie.
 Five children: Tui, Moevanu, Malia, Tavita and Masina.